Names of the Philippines: Proposals for renaming

-It was during the Third Philippine Republic when the shortened name Philippines began to appear a name that was officially adopted.
+During the Third Philippine Republic is when the shortened name Philippines began to appear a name that was officially adopted.

-Since the official naming of the country as the Philippine Islands under American colonial rule and even earlier as &c. under Spanish colonial rule, the primary reason for the country's name-change has always been "to break away from colonialism".
+Since the official naming of the country as "the Philippine Islands" under American colonial rule and even earlier as "Filipinas", etc. under Spanish colonial rule, the primary reason for the country's name-change has always been "to break away from colonialism".
 A holistically government-backed name has yet to be determined, although a pan-Malay word reflecting the nation's island identity has been proposed as more appropriate, or one related to the archipelago's pre-Hispanic excellence in sailing and boat-building.